getodk/docs/docs/central-api-submission-management.rst

 Draft Submissions
 -----------------------------------------------------------------------------------------------------------------------

+.. raw:: html
-All `Draft Forms </central-api-form-management/#draft-form>`__ feature a ``/submissions``\  subresource (``/draft/submissions``\ ), which is identical to the same subresource on the form itself.
-These submissions exist only as long as the Draft Form does: they are removed if the Draft Form is published, and they are abandoned if the Draft Form is deleted or overwritten.

-Here we list all those resources again just for completeness.
+  <p>All <a href="/central-api-form-management/#draft-form">Draft Forms</a> feature a <code>/submissions</code> subresource (<code>/draft/submissions</code>), which is identical to the same subresource on the form itself.
+These submissions exist only as long as the Draft Form does: they are removed if the Draft Form is published, and they are abandoned if the Draft Form is deleted or overwritten.</p><p>Here we list all those resources again just for completeness.</p>

 Listing all Submissions on a Draft Form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/submissions**

+.. raw:: html

-Identical to `the non-Draft version </central-api-submission-management/#listing-all-submissions-on-a-form>`__ of this endpoint.
+  <p>Identical to <a href="/central-api-submission-management/#listing-all-submissions-on-a-form">the non-Draft version</a> of this endpoint.</p>

 .. dropdown:: Request